andrevidela/Research-report/Thesis/index.md

 >     |                ^
 ```

 It is hard to understand why this is the case just by looking at the type signature `Vect n a -> Nat` and this is because it is not complete.
-Behind the scenes, the Idris2 compiler is adding implicit arguments [^12] for `n` and `a` and automatically gives them linearity `0`.
+Behind the scenes, the Idris2 compiler is adding implicit arguments [^11] for `n` and `a` and automatically gives them linearity `0`.
 The full signature looks like this:

 ```haskell
 length : {0 n : Nat} -> {0 a : Type} -> Vect n a -> Nat
 length _ {n} = n
 ```

-The `0` means we cannot use the variable outside of type signatures, but how come we can use them in the type signature and not to implement our `length` function?
+The `0` means we cannot use the variable outside of the type signature, but how come we can use them in the type signature and not to implement our `length` function?

 The difference is that linearity `0` variables are available _at compile time_ and are forbidden to appear _at runtime_.
 The compiler can use them, compute types with them, but they cannot be allocated and used during execution of the program we generate.

 This is why linearity `0` variables are also called `erased` variables because they are removed from the execution of the program.
 We can use them to convince the compiler that some invariants hold, but we cannot allocate any memory for them during the execution of our program.

-#### Arguments annotated with `0`

 Finally, another subtlety is that erased variable can actually appear inside the body of function, but only in position where they are allowed are arguments to functions with `0` usage.
 Such functions are:

+#### 1. Arguments annotated with `0`
 ```haskell
 toNat : (0 n : Nat) -> INat n -> Nat
 toNat Z Zero = Z